 Rigid big toe (Hallux Rigidus)

-This is a disorder of the joint at the base of the big toe.
-It causes pain and stiffness in the joint, and, with time, the toe gets increasingly hard to bend.
+Hallux rigidus is a disorder of the joint located at the base of the big toe.
+It causes pain and stiffness in the joint, and with time it gets increasingly harder to bend the toe.
+“Hallux” refers to the big toe, while “rigidus” indicates that the toe is rigid and cannot move.
 Hallux rigidus is actually a form of degenerative arthritis

-Common causes of hallux rigidus are faulty biomechanics and structural abnormalities of the foot.
-For example, those with fallen arches or excessive pronation (rolling in) of the ankles are susceptible to developing the condition.
-For some people, hallux rigidus runs in the family, though it also often results from specific types of activity, such as jobs that increase the stress on the big toe (for example, jobs than require squatting or stooping).
-Hallux rigidus can also result from an injury, such as stubbing the toe, and can be caused by inflammatory diseases such as rheumatoid arthritis or gout.
+Common causes of hallux rigidus are faulty biomechanics and structural abnormalities of the foot that can lead to osteoarthritis in the big toe joint.
+This type of arthritis – the kind that results from “wear and tear” – often develops in people who have defects that change the way their foot and big toe functions.
+For example, those with fallen arches or excessive pronation (rolling in) of the ankles are susceptible to developing hallux rigidus.
+In some people, hallux rigidus runs in the family, while in other cases, it is associated with overuse – especially among people engaged in activities or jobs that increase the stress on the big toe, such as workers who often have to stoop or squat.
+Hallux rigidus can also result from an injury, such as stubbing your toe.
+Or it may be caused by inflammatory diseases such as rheumatoid arthritis or gout.

-Often, early treatment prevents the need for surgery in the future.
+In many cases, early treatment may prevent or postpone the need for surgery in the future.
 Treatment for mild or moderate cases of hallux rigidus may include:

 - Medications.
 Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may reduce pain and inflammation.

 - Injection therapy.
-Some people find that injections of corticosteroids help to reduce inflammation.
+Injections of corticosteroids may help to reduce inflammation and pain.

 - Physical therapy.
-Ultrasound or physical therapy treatment may provide temporary relief.
+Ultrasound therapy or other physical therapy treatment may provide temporary relief.

-In some cases, surgery is the only way to eliminate or reduce pain.
-Advice on the type of surgery needed should be provided by a foot specialist.
+In some cases, surgery is the only way to eliminate or reduce pain, and the type of surgery required will be determined by a foot specialist.